SwiftKickMobile/TLIndexPathTools/README.md

 TLIndexPathTools
 ================

+🔥 TLIndexPathTools is no longer actively maintained because Apple has finally introduced diffable data sources. 🔥

 TLIndexPathTools is a small set of classes that can greatly simplify your table and collection views.
 Here are some of the awesome things TLIndexPathTools does:

 * Organize data into sections with ease (now with blocks!)